Eligibility and Application for Diplomas and Certificates

-October candidates who wish to participate in the preceding May ceremony must obtain special permission from their advising dean.
+October candidates who wish to participate in the preceding May ceremony must discuss their plans with their advising dean.

 Students in the Joint Program with List College of the Jewish Theological Seminary will be allowed to graduate when they have completed the requirements for both degrees.